TFF 1. Lig

 Before the 2005–06 season, the top three teams were promoted to Süper Lig and the bottom three teams were relegated to the Turkish Second League Category B. Since the 2005–06 season through 2008–09, the top two teams are directly promoted to the Süper Lig, the teams finishing 3rd through 6th competed in a play-off.
 The third-placed team played a match with the sixth-placed team, while the fourth-placed team played against the fifth-placed team.
 The winners of both matches then played against each other to decide the third team that was promoted.
 In 2009–10 the third team was determined by play-off group games, in which the 3rd, 4th, 5th and 6th teams of normal season played in a one-game league system in a neutral venue.
-In 2010–11 play-off status changed again and elimination match system came back but this time on a two match (home and away) basis.
+In 2010–11 play-off status changed again and elimination match system came back but this time on a two-leg (home and away) basis.

+In the 2022–23 season, the 3rd team will advance directly to the play-off final and the teams finishing 4th through 7th will compete in the play-off.
+The fourth-placed team will play against the seventh-placed team, while the fifth-placed team will play against the sixth-placed team in a one-game format, in the home grounds of the 4th and 5th teams.
+In the next round, the qualified teams will compete in a two-legged format to advance to the final.
+The final will be held in a neutral venue.